PhysicsCodesLab/TensorLabXD.jl/docs/src/man/tutorial.md

 convert(Array, A)
 ```
 Here, the `dim` of a `TensorMap` returns the number of linearly independent components,
 i.e. the number of non-zero entries in the case of an abelian symmetry.
-Also note that we
+Note that we
 can use `×` (obtained as `\times+TAB`) to combine different symmetries.
 The general space
-associated with symmetries is a `GradedSpace`.
-Although this is actually an
-abstract type, it is the access point for users to construct spaces with arbitrary
+associated with symmetries is a `GradedSpace`, which is the access point for users to
-symmetries, and `ℤ₂Space` (also `Z2Space` as non-Unicode alternative) and `U₁Space` (or
+construct spaces with arbitrary symmetries, and `ℤ₂Space` (or `Z2Space`) and `U₁Space` (or
 `U1Space`) are just convenient synonyms, e.g.
 ```@repl tutorial
 GradedSpace[Irrep[U₁]](0=>3,1=>2,-1=>1) == U1Space(-1=>1,1=>2,0=>3)